Personal allowances and deductions

 In addition, deductions are allowed for certain personal allowances, as well as certain deductible documented expenses, which fall into two categories.

 The first category includes certain mandatory payments, which can be deducted without any limitations, including unemployment insurance contributions, contributions to compulsory accumulative pension scheme, and certain obligatory contributions to foreign social security schemes.

 The second category includes deductions that are allowed for tax policy reasons and which have various limitations on deductibility.
 The second category includes certain bank and leasing interest paid in relation to acquiring personal residence, certain educational expenses, certain gifts and donations, and certain payments to personal pension schemes.

 A resident individual has the right to deduct an additional amount of EUR 2,160 for one's resident spouse, provided that their total combined taxable income does not exceed EUR 50,400.

 As of 2016, a 20% deduction is available for income from renting out immovable property.
 20% is an estimate of incurred expenses related to the property; these expenses do not have to be documented.

-A non-resident individual of another European Union (EU) or European Economic Area (EEA) member state can make various deductions from one's income proportionally to Estonian source income share to their entire taxable income for the period of taxation.
+A non-resident individual of another European Union (EU) or European Economic Area (EEA) member state can make various deductions from one's income proportionally to the Estonian-source income share of their entire taxable income for the period of taxation.